p3rseph0ne/info-page/README.md

 - How use the drag n drop kit
 - How to use the Accordion library
 - How to use States the way they're intended to (turns out, not EVERYTHING needs to be in a state)
+- How to make a react project responsive using MUI themes

 Theres many sites with info about BG3.
-What is so special about this? <br\>
+What is so special about this?
 Well besides the fact that I made this with my own hands, sweat, tears and blood - it's also the only website I know of that provides you with a party member comparison and party recommendation based on your pick.

+If you have any questions you can reach me via Mail: miriam.hauer.33@gmail.com

 <!-- ABOUT THE PROJECT -->